gutierrezmannix/gutierrezmannix.github.io/data.md

 #### 117th United States Congress(TBP)
 ---

-For Datasets consisting of 125,000 Tweets for the 116th and the 117th legislatures please contact me.
+For datasets consisting of 125,000 Tweets for the 116th and the 117th legislatures please contact me.

 ### Contact
 [Click for Email](mailto:cxg172030@utdallas.edu)